Talking with Kids about LGBTQ Issues

-The resources below provide the language and information needed to discuss lesbian, gay, bisexual and transgender people and issues in an age appropriate way with children and youth.
+The resources below provide the language and information needed to discuss lesbian, gay, bisexual, transgender and queer people and issues in an age-appropriate way with children and youth.

 Resources from HRC's Welcoming Schools

-Welcoming Schools is an LGBT-inclusive approach to addressing family diversity, gender stereotyping and bullying and name-calling in K-5 learning environments.
+Welcoming Schools is an LGBTQ-inclusive approach to addressing family diversity, gender stereotyping and bullying and name-calling in K-5 learning environments.
 Learn more at www.welcomingschools.org.

 - Definitions for Students & Adults